marcransome/pond/README.md

 docker run --rm -it -v $(pwd):/workspaces/pond pond
 ```

-The projects sources will be mounted at `/workspaces/pond`, and the container will be ready for you to begin making changes:
+The project sources will be mounted at `/workspaces/pond`, and the container will be ready for you to begin making changes:

 ```
 ░▄▀▀▄░▄▀▀▄░█▀▀▄░█▀▄